mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 ## 2018

+1. Chen, L. C., Zhu, Y., Papandreou, G., Schroff, F., & Adam, H. (2018).
+Encoder-decoder with atrous separable convolution for semantic image segmentation.
+In Proceedings of the European conference on computer vision (ECCV) (pp. 801-818).
+   - Deeplab-V3 (semantic segmentation network)
+   - combine the advantages from both spatial pyramid pooling and encoder-decoder sturcture.
+   - explore the Xception model and apply the depthwise separable convolution to both Atrous Spatial Pyramid Pooling and decoder modules, resulting in a faster and stronger encoder-decoder network

 1. Ulyanov, Dmitry, Andrea Vedaldi, and Victor Lempitsky.
 "Deep image prior."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 9446-9454.
 2018.
   - Struction of the network matters (it contains information)